rotki/rotki/docs/api.rst

    :resjsonarr string link: Optional unique trade identifier or link to the trade.
 Can be an empty string
    :resjsonarr string notes: Optional notes about the trade.
 Can be an empty string
    :resjson int trades_found: The amount of trades found for the user.
 That disregards the filter and shows all trades found.
    :resjson int trades_limit: The trades limit for the account tier of the user.
+If unlimited then -1 is returned.
    :statuscode 200: Trades are succesfully returned
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.
    :statuscode 500: Internal Rotki error
+   :statuscode 502: Error reaching the remote from which the trades got requested

 .. http:put:: /api/(version)/trades